francocurotto/DDMre/docs/rules/original_differences.md

 -  Original:
     - Block tiles block their position and their neighbour positions (up, down, left right).
 - Remake:
-    - block tile will only block their position.
+    - Block tiles only block their position.